Automotive industry in Vietnam: Vinaxuki

 Vinaxuki produced light commercial vehicles.
 There were also plans for a small car which would have been Vietnam's first domestically developed passenger car, but the company went bankrupt and ceased operations in 2015.
 All efforts to revive the company and restart production have so far been unsuccessful.

 La Dalat

-La Dalat was a Citroen 2CV based car designed by French Citroen engineers based in Vietnam.
+La Dalat was a Citroën 2CV based car designed by French Citroën engineers based in Vietnam.
 5,000 vehicles were produced between 1969 and 1975, making it the first car produced in Vietnam.

 Sales

 In 2017, Toyota held the highest market share among passenger vehicle sales in Vietnam, at 23%.

 Since 2013, the Toyota Vios is the bestselling car in Vietnam, followed by the Hyundai Accent and Hyundai Grand i10.